Archie818/jobeasy/README.md

 ## Learn More

 To learn more about JobEasy, visit our website at https://jobeasy.pro.
-For support or assistance, please contact us at Archie (https://twitter.com/Archie_818).
+For support or assistance, please contact us at [Archie Twitter](https://twitter.com/Archie_818).

 ## Author

-JobEasy was created by Archie (https://github.com/Archie818).
+JobEasy was created by [Archie](https://github.com/Archie818).

 ## License